Article 9 min

 Monitoring companies for transactional, structural or ownership changes is one method to help discover potential new risks.

-Beneficial ownership EDD requirements
+Beneficial Ownership EDD Requirements

 Increasingly, checking the Ultimate Beneficial Ownership (UBO) structure is becoming an EDD requirement.
 To the extent an account holder engages in international transactions, financial institutions need to know the beneficial owners of the account holder to comply with OFAC (Office of Foreign Assets Control) sanctions requirements or to conduct meaningful due diligence of the account.